EYFS areas of Learning & Development

 4. What the children are doing in other settings eg. at home or in nursery.

-Do not waste your time making complicated plans about themed activities for little ones.
+Do not waste your time writing complicated plans about themed activities for little ones.
 That is not what their sessions with you should be about and you will be wasting your time as they will be mostly disinterested.

 I have talked about planning an engaging and exciting environment and linking observations to planning for 0 - 3 year old children in my e-book 17, Play and activities for under 3s.
 It is available from my website.